mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 ## Usage

-There are three ways to collect training performance data, and the following describes how to use Profiler enablement depending on the scenario.
+There are four ways to collect training performance data, and the following describes how to use Profiler enablement depending on the scenario.

 ### Method 1: mindspore.Profiler Interface Enabling

 Add the MindSpore Profiler related interfaces in the training script, see [MindSpore Profiler parameter details](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.Profiler.html) for details.

-**Graph mode collection example:**
+The interface supports two collection modes: CallBack mode and custom for loop mode, and supports both Graph and PyNative modes.

-In **Graph** mode, users can enable Profiler through Callback.
+#### CallBack Mode Collection Example

 ```python
 import mindspore